superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 # Android Studio

 Before running any Android example project, please set up the appropriate Android SDK and NDK paths in File - Project Structure...
+Furthermore, turn off Instant Run in the settings, because the Instant Run feature of Android Studio is not compatible with native C++ Android projects.

 # How to create a Superpowered project with Android Studio